 - Battery life: The battery life on this meter is poor (to say the least), it won’t last for even 1/4 of a day of use, so you need to have backup batteries with you all the time.

 - Range: Of course what we’ve discovered from this meters and the others we’ve bought that the range stated is for indoors use so the out doors use has nothing to do with the 150 m range, we have found that the meter was capable of measuring up to 45 m in bright sunlight consistently and we’ve even succeeded in measuring 85 m in direct sunlight but that was only one time and we couldn’t repeat that again.

 - Interface: The interface and functions are some how hidden and not easily accessible

 The meter is good and we would buy another one in spite of the many drawbacks, but its consistency and accuracy was amazing.

-The laser meter has positively affected our workflow and decreased the time we needed to take site measurements, so we decided to buy another one focusing this time more on battery life and indirect measurements as they were the measure issues we’ve faced with the ADA Cosmos 150.
-What did we buy next and what did we learn from it and how did screw things up fr us will be in the coming post of this series.
+The laser meter has positively affected our workflow and decreased the time we needed to take site measurements, so we decided to buy another one focusing this time on battery life and indirect measurements as they were the ADA’s issues we’ve faced.
+What did we buy next and what did we learn from it, that will be in the coming post of this series.